 A true adherent to the DIY ethos, Owen Duff blends influences from chamber pop, folk, electronica, film scores and jazz, with lyrics inspired by books, films, TV, philosophy, politics and personal experience.

 As well as playing or programming nearly all of the instruments on his songs, Owen also creates the visuals that accompany them, from artwork to music videos.

 He has recorded five EPs and five albums, one of which, rather than releasing, he he hid in secret locations around the world for people to find at random.

 Owen scored the Queerty award-nominated web series Kissing Walls in 2019 and released his most ambitious album, the narrative concept album 'bed', in 2022.

-He has played several iconic UK venues including Bush Hall, the Royal Vauxhall Tavern and Manchester's Academy, supporting acts such as the Hidden Cameras, Scott Matthew and The Unbending Trees.
+He has performed in iconic UK venues including Bush Hall, the Royal Vauxhall Tavern and Wigmore Hall, as well as supporting acts such as the Hidden Cameras, Scott Matthew and The Unbending Trees.